 In response to the critical & box office success of the “Marvel Cinematic Universe,” (MCU for short) major Hollywood studios are attempting to replicate the success of the Marvel movies.

 The following studios including Warner Bros.
-Pictures began to plant their own seeds on featuring characters from D.C.
+Pictures began to plant their own featuring characters from D.C.
 Comics along with another separate one called “MonsterVerse” depicting Kaiju Monsters like Godzilla.
-Paramount Pictures are planning to merge Hasbro properties into their own world building franchise.
+Paramount Pictures are planning to merge Hasbro properties such as Tramsformers & G.I.
+Joe into their own world building franchise.
 Last but not least, Universal Pictures at first we’re gonna restart the “Universal Monsters” series starting with “Dracula Untold,” unfortunately it didn’t do so well, this time they’re redoing it by rebooting “The Mummy.”

 This film is suppose to kickstart the monster movies again.
 Believe or not, Universal Pictures was the first to establish a cinematic universe since the 1930’s.
 Many movie critics are bashing this picture including a 17% on Rotten Tomatoes, wow that’s pretty harsh for a film to be considered very bad.